alexfernandez/inits/README.md

 Symmetrically there is a `stop` phase during which servers and queues are closed, and then a `finish` phase for final shutdown tasks.

+An additional advantage of using `inits` is that all initialization code runs in a domain, thus catching errors and uncaught exceptions.

 ## API

 The following functions and events are exported directly by `inits`.